 "Tier" specifies the type of benefits for which a member may be eligible.
 Tier status is determined by a member's first date of participation.
-If you first participated in IMRF (or in a reciprocal system, with the exception of the Judges' Retirement System and the General Assembly Retirement System) before January 1, 2011, you participate in Tier 1.
-Members who first participated after that date, participate in Tier 2.
+If you first participated in IMRF (or in a reciprocal system, with the exception of the Judges' Retirement System and the General Assembly Retirement System) on or after January 1, 2011, you participate in Tier 2.
+Members who first participated before that date, participate in Tier 1.